cosmicproc/status_dwarf/README.md

 ### Non-Docker

 The ```ping``` command is required for ICMP (PING) targets.
 Make sure it's available.
-Create a virtual environment and install gunicorn (you can also use something else if you wish) by running:
+Install gunicorn (you can also use something else if you wish) by running:

 ```
-python3 -m venv .venv
-source .venv/bin/activate
 pip3 install gunicorn
 ```